 One of our favorite meals is a Hearty Beef & Bean Chili Bar.

 We all like our chili served a little differently.
 Whether it’s over a baked potato, with a side of cornbread, in a bowl of corn chips, topping a hot dog, or as a taco salad, chili is always a hit with my gang!

-	While shopping for our most recent Chili Bar at Walmart, I came across the most convenient tomato paste pouches!
+While shopping for our most recent Chili Bar, I came across the most convenient tomato paste pouches!
 These Hunt’s Recipe Ready Pre-measure 2TBS Paste Pouches are PERFECT!
 There’s no can to open.
 There’s also no leftover paste to store, thus the paste is fresh each time you use it.
 (I also use these handy paste pouches when I make beef stew or other beef dishes to add a bit of tomato flavor, without watering down the dish!)

 Everyone has a secret recipe for chili.
 My secret is salsa and Hunt’s tomato paste.
 I add spices and seasonings, but the bulk of the flavor comes from salsa.
 The tomato paste thickens the chili so that I don’t have to cook it for hours to thicken it up.
 We prefer a less cooked chili than one that has cooked for hours, to preserve a fresher taste.